Connect with others who understand.

 • Infection of the AC joint

 One myRAteam member mentioned that their collarbone pain was due to their sleeping position.
-“I have had collarbone pain that was the result of my pillow and placement of the pillow.
+“I have had collarbone pain that was the result of my pillow and the placement of the pillow.
 This may not be your problem, but it was mine,” they said.

-What Collarbone Pain in RA Feels Like
+What Collarbone Pain With RA Feels Like

 Medications